hyssong/memorymodel/README.md

 - **model**: emKeyValue.py implements EM-GRU and EM-GRU with shuffled memory. gru.py implements GRU without the EM buffer.

 ## setup
+To run the model and codes, it is necessary to install the Python packages included in environment.yml.
+We recommend installing conda and executing the following commands:
 ```bash
 conda env create -f environment.yml
 conda activate emgru